WGLab/biocluster/08 NFS administration.md

 blockdev --setra 16384 /dev/mapper/nas--0--0-export
 ```

+### Fixing "owned by nobody" problem in NFS

+Once after I upgrade Rocks system, I found that when I `ls -l /home/kaiwang` it shows that it is owned by “nobody” (it only happens in head node, not compute node).
+This is due to `/home/kaiwang` mounted by NFS v4.
+Therefore, I checked http://www.softpanorama.org/Net/Application_layer/NFS/Troubleshooting/nfsv4_mounts_files_as_nobody.shtml, and added “Domain=local” in the `/etc/idmapd.conf` file in biocluster, and did `service rpcidmapd restart` in both biocluster and in nas-0-0, and everything works fine now.

 ## Some NFS observations:

 (1) rsize/wsize: For NFSv2 or NFSv3, the default values for both parameters is set to 8192.
 For NFSv4, the default values for both parameters is set to 32768.
 See http://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-nfs-client-config-options.html.